-Melanie Hein was appointed the learning specialist for the San Jose State University football program in the spring of 2015.
+Melanie Hein served as the learning specialist for the San Jose State University football program in the from 2015 to December 2017.

 Hein joined the Spartans after holding various positions of increased responsibility at San Joaquin Valley College in Southern California over a 10-year span.
 Her first appointment was as an Instructor/Division Manager at the college.
 She was involved in student retention and success, developing study skills and taught courses in a wide range of subjects.
 In 2007, she took on the responsibilities of Site Coordinator and was responsible for leading the Student Services division in all phases of campus life.
 After two years, Hein was promoted to Campus Director in which she managed daily campus operations and was instrumental in San Joaquin Valley College more than doubling its campus population based on projections.